nleiva/ansible-web-server/README.md

 ### Python libraries

-As we interact with AWS, we need a couple of Python libraries to be present in the system.
+As we interact with Azure, we need a couple of Python libraries to be present in the system.

 ```bash
 pip install --user -r requirements.txt